confluentinc/examples/ccloud/beginner-cloud/README.md

 You may need to manually delete API keys and ACLs created in a previous demo run.
 But you could consider running the following script to delete the demo's topics, Kafka cluster, and environment.
-Use this script with extreme caution and only in non-production environments.

 ```bash
 ./cleanup.sh